Marlins vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Marlins have a record of 3-5.
+- The Marlins have played as the underdog in nine of their past 10 games and have gone 4-5 in those contests.

-- In their last 10 games with an over/under, the Marlins and their opponents have combined to eclipse the total five times.
+- When it comes to the over/under, the Marlins and their opponents are 4-6-0 in their previous 10 games.

-- The Marlins' previous 10 contests have not had a runline set by bookmakers.
-Miami games have finished below the total three consecutive times, and the average total during this streak was 8.7 runs.
+- The last 10 Marlins matchups have not had a runline set by oddsmakers.
+In four straight games, Miami and its opponent have finished below the over/under, with the average total established by sportsbooks being 8.4 runs.

 Marlins Betting Records & Stats

-- Miami has a record of 3-4 when it's set as an underdog of +155 or more by oddsmakers this season.
+- This season, Miami has won four of its 13 games, or 30.8%, when it's the underdog by at least +145 on the moneyline.

-- The Marlins have an implied victory probability of 39.2% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Marlins have a 40.8% chance of walking away with the win.

-- Miami and its opponents have hit the over in 57 of its 125 games with a total this season.
+- Miami and its opponents have gone over the total this season in 57 of its 126 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!